 One day an email arrived to my inbox and I thought I had died and gone to heaven.
 The editors of Martha Stewart Living had put together a fun opportunity and they wanted me to be a part of it.
 Wait, what?!
 Me!
 And it gets better!
 Each blogger they chose would receive a box of some MarthaCelebrations goodies, you know, the new line of party products at JC Penney to design a party with.
 This is totally right up my alley.
 I said yes (duh) and then waited rather impatiently for the box to arrive to see what I would get to work with!
 I was SUPER excited when my box showed up.
 It was full of silver and white party supply items in a wood grain and star pattern.
 There was a bit of sparkle, it was a bit cool and I knew I could put my spin on it.

 I have been wanting to do an HBD party for some time so this was the perfect opportunity.
 In this age of hashtags and text language, it just seemed right.
 Since I can’t quit neon, I knew that neon orange had to be a part of the design.
 And an old tapestry (not quite vintage, thank you very much) from my high school days inspired the use of the batik fabric.
+(Using fabric can be tough but I found this great product at the craft store called Phoomph, that helps to keep it stiff and able to better hold shapes.)
 I also knew that I wanted to use my plastic table-cloth ruffles (and some fringed ones too) to add texture to the walls.
 I think they added a subtle, feminine touch.
 I wanted the sweets to be spiced without being spicy so I kept a loose international influence throughout with hints of cardamom and nutmeg as well as citrus and nuts.

 One of my favorite products is this cardboard cupcake stand.
 The tiers are actually reversible so you can choose which pattern you want showing!
 What a cool idea.
 I used a neon orange paint pen to edge the stand for a fun pop of color.
 And as I was going through the box I was thrilled to see the pricing on each item.
 The cupcake stand is only $12!
 Totally affordable.
 I wanted to keep the party focused on sweets (have you heard about my sweet tooth???) so I filled the stand with delicious vanilla cupcakes by Meringue Bake Shop and pistachio rose popcorn balls that I made, wrapped in the silver wood grain cupcake wrappers from part of a MarthaCelebrations kit.